Most recently published books listed first.

 Fungirl is a hapless (hopeless) hot mess of a woman crashing through life, leaving chaos in her wake.
 Although her oblivious antics infuriate her roommate, terrify the teenage skaters she tries to impress, and threaten her every opportunity for employment, Fungirl remains charming, transgressive, and hilarious.

 Mama, something went wrong in your tummy.
-And it made me come out as a boy instead of a girl.

 NATIONAL BESTSELLER • The lives of three women—transgender and cisgender—collide after an unexpected pregnancy forces them to confront their deepest desires in “one of the most celebrated novels of the year” (Time)